codefellows-seattle-javascript-401d21/38-file-reader-api/lab-rima/README.md

 > /welcome/signin to sign in

-> /content -> once you are authenticated, you will be redirected to this page or you can access manually
+> /setting to create a profile, once you are authenticated, you will be redirected to this page

+> /content -> you can access manually

 #### Usage
 1. Clone this repo in your desired location.